gravitational/teleport/docs/admin-guide.md

 Ansible is using OpenSSH client by default, this makes it compatible with Teleport without any extra work except configuring OpenSSH client to work with Teleport Proxy:

-* config your OpenSSH to connect to Teleport proxy and user `tsh agent` socket
+* configure your OpenSSH to connect to Teleport proxy and user `tsh agent` socket
 * enable scp mode in the Ansible config file (default is `/etc/ansible/ansible.cfg`):

 ```bash